 Preparation of this accessibility statement

-We prepared this statement on 19 September 2020.
-We last reviewed it on 24 August 2021.
-The ONS website was last tested on 19 May 2020.
+The ONS website was last tested on 19 May 2020 against the WCAG 2.1 AA standard.
 The Digital Accessibility Centre Limited (DAC) did the test.
 DAC carried out manual testing with people with a range of disabilities on desktop, mobile and tablet devices.
 The testing consisted of a series of tasks where they got to use the majority of page and content types on the ONS website.

 Efallai y bydd hefyd gennych ddiddordeb yn: